MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/applifecycle/applifecycle-single-instance.md

 ## Disable auto-generated Program code

-We need to check for redirection as early as possible, and before creating any windows.
-To do this, we must define the symbol “DISABLE_XAML_GENERATED_MAIN” in the project build properties.
+We need to check for redirection as early as possible, before creating any windows.
+To do this, we must define the symbol “DISABLE_XAML_GENERATED_MAIN” in the project file.
+Follow these steps to disable the auto-generated Program code:

 1. Right-click on the project name in Solution Explorer and select **Edit Project File**.
 1. Define the **DISABLE_XAML_GENERATED_MAIN** symbol for each configuration and platform.
 Add the following XML to the project file: